It’s Time To Lead: Managing Your Employees Through The Fear And Anxiety Of The Coronavirus

 Encourage your staff to be there for each other.
-Emphasize that, as a business and team, you will be better together and showing up for each other is critical.
+Emphasize that, as a business and team, you will be better together, and showing up for each other is critical.
 Keep your tone positive and forward-focused.
 Celebrate wins and thank your staff for going above and beyond.
 Keep the team energized throughout the process.
-For instance, start team calls or meetings with energetic music, uplifting quotes or other form of unity.
+For instance, start team calls or meetings with energetic music, uplifting quotes or another form of unity.

 Share Available Resources.

 Provide resources that help sustain emotional health and mental wellness.
-Direct your team to resources from the CDC and the mental-health related support your company can provide, such as EAP (employee assistance programs).
+Direct your team to resources from the CDC and the mental-health-related support your company can provide, such as EAP (employee assistance programs).
 Consider supplemental services and try to eliminate barriers to these resources.
 Share all resources widely, publicly and frequently.

 People often feel helpless when they are stuck at home and others are in need.
 Encourage your team to contribute their unique gifts to others, while maintaining social distancing best practices.
 For example, entrepeneur Mark Cuban offered advice to small businesses on LinkedIn, while the Social Media Editor for The Atlantic created a “How-to Facebook Live” for religious organizations unsure of how to stream their services.
 Many human resource professionals are offering resume help to laid-off employees.
-If nothing comes to mind, remember that helping someone can be as simple showing that you care with a check-in e-mail, text or phone call.
+If nothing comes to mind, remember that helping someone can be as simple as showing that you care with a check-in e-mail, text, or phone call.